 The way that society understands effective leadership is traditionally based on the personalities and traits of high-level CEOs and company executives, but even a temporary hire administrative assistant can be a leader—and the styles of leadership have expanded to account for these additional skillsets.
-For this article, we’ll keep it simple and focus on the six leadership styles and the leadership theory of Daniel Goleman.
+For this article, we’ll keep it simple and focus on seven leadership styles.
 These styles are based on the qualities of almost four thousand executives but can easily be applied to anyone looking to take a leadership role in a small group or team.

 Probably the most publicly recognized of all the leadership styles, the Visionary is embodied by company heads like Steve Jobs, Elon Musk, and Mark Zuckerberg.
 These leaders often have a unique vision of the future and mobilize people by having them buy into the leader’s beliefs: that a policy, product, or process can be different and better, and if you follow this person, you can be part of the revolution.

 FYI: This is my favorite style of leadership, both to use and to work under.
 Coaches want to develop their people with the future in mind.
 When a football coach says, “It’s a rebuilding year,” this style is what they’re referring to.
 The Coach’s goal is to gather her people, identify their weaknesses, and support their strengths to position her team for future success.
 Sometimes, a team member needs to be brought in to fill a gap in the team’s capabilities, but the Coaching leader is investing in the team for the long-haul.

 These leaders are often managers who encourage employee training and suggest that their team members attend conferences to stay up-to-date in their field of expertise.
 Coaches want to bring out the best in their direct reports and see them succeed by providing a low-pressure environment.

 Some of the most obvious examples of coaching leaders are actual sports coaches.
 Take, for example, Red Holtzman, who mentored Phil Jackson.